jbaragry/ardoq-excel-ss/README.md

 #The name of the column that has the descriptions
 compDescriptionColumn=General description

 #The name of the columns you wish to map to a field in the model.
-You can have as column/field mappings as you want.
+You can have as many column/field mappings as you want.
 #Please escape whitespace, colon and equal characters with \ (backslash)

 fieldColMapping_TAM\ Mapping=tam_mapping